Site C Clean Energy Project

 Site C to provide more than 100 years of affordable, reliable clean power

-The Site C Clean Energy Project (Site C) is a third dam and hydroelectric generating station on the Peace River in northeast B.C.
+The Site C Clean Energy Project (Site C) will be a third dam and hydroelectric generating station on the Peace River in northeast B.C.

 Site C will provide 1,100 megawatts (MW) of capacity, and produce about 5,100 gigawatt hours (GWh) of electricity each year – enough energy to power the equivalent of about 450,000 homes per year in B.C.

-The Site C project received environmental approvals from the federal and provincial governments in October 2014, then got the green light from the Province of B.C. in December, 2015.
+The Site C project received environmental approvals from the federal and provincial governments in October 2014, then got the green light from the Government of B.C. in December, 2014.

-Site C will be a source of clean, renewable and cost-effective electricity for more than 100 years.
+Site C will be a source of clean, reliable and affordable electricity for more than 100 years.